Ethicists Advise Caution In Applying CRISPR Gene Editing To Humans

 What was that one books solution?
 The time machine one?
 Oh right, the vast horde eats the rich.

+All this technology does is reduce the number of aborted fetuses and rejected embryos for the benefit of fighting serious inherited conditions.
+Pro-lifers, you may now activate to defend this life saving technology at your pleasure.

-Prohibition doesn't work (Score:1)
+Prohibition doesn't work (Score:2)

 Governments that fight markets never win.
 If Europe and the US ban this technology that just means progress will continue in other [springer.com] places. [sciencealert.com] And there are other [time.com] reasons than eliminating disease.
 I could argue the ethics, but that's